IngridAtMicrosoft/DocsContent/singlesource/v1/media-streams.md

 managed by Media Services.

 Each media stream contains a collection of **outputs** which describe how the content may be accessed.
-A media stream may define multiple outputs if different groups of viewers access the stream in different ways (for example, using different authentication options).
+A media stream may define multiple outputs to preset the same content in multiple ways (for example, using different authentication options for different groups of users).

 ## Creating a media stream